Zedong-Liu/ElasticMM/README.md

   <img src="assets/elasticmm-logo.svg" alt="ElasticMM Logo" width="420" />
 </p>

 ElasticMM is an efficient and scalable serving system for large multimodal models (LMMs).
-It introduces **Elastic Multimodal Parallelism (EMP)**, a new parallelization strategy that optimize resource utilization and system throughput for both text-only and multimodal inference workloads.
+It introduces **Elastic Multimodal Parallelism (EMP)**, a new parallelization strategy that optimize resource utilization and system throughput for both text-only and multimodal inference workloads — **up to 4.2× lower TTFT & 3.2–4.5× higher throughput vs vLLM.**

 ## Latest News 🔥